-If both ovaries are removed, a woman can no longer bear children.
+If both ovaries are removed, a woman can no longer become pregnant.
 The loss of both ovaries also eliminates the body's source of sex hormones, resulting in premature menopause.
 Soon after surgery, the patient is likely to have menopausal symptoms, including hot flashes and vaginal dryness.
 Women are encouraged to talk with their doctors about sexual and reproductive health concerns and coping with gynecologic surgery, including ways to address these concerns before and after cancer treatment

 Systemic chemotherapy gets into the bloodstream to reach cancer cells throughout the body.
-Chemotherapy is given by a gynecological oncologist or a medical oncologist.
 A chemotherapy regimen (schedule) usually consists of a specific number of cycles given over a set period of time.
 A patient may receive one drug at a time or combinations of different drugs at the same time.

-The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
+For any type of ovarian cancer, the side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, neuropathy (tingling and numbness in the hands and feet), constipation or diarrhea.
 These side effects usually go away once treatment is finished.
-In addition, possible side effects of chemotherapy include difficulty with cognitive (brain) functions (such as issues with attention span or memory) or neuropathy (a disorder where nerves are damaged causing numbness or pain.
+In addition, possible side effects of chemotherapy include difficulty with cognitive (brain) functions such as issues with attention span or memory, or neuropathy, a disorder where nerves are damaged causing numbness or pain.

-Learn more about chemotherapy and preparing for treatment.
+Learn more about the basics of chemotherapy and preparing for treatment.
 The medications used to treat cancer are continually being evaluated.
 Talking with your doctor is often the best way to learn about the medications prescribed for you, their purpose, and their potential side effects or interactions with other medications.
 Learn more about your prescriptions by using searchable drug databases.

 Treatment options by stage

-Stages III & IV
+Stages III and IV